Bel-94/real-estate/README.md

 <h2>By Belinda Ntinyari<h2>

-<p>This is an app that helps you stay in the loop on current news in your neighbourhood.
-Through the app, you can also view businesses near as well as be updated through posts from other hood members.</p>
+<p>This is an app that helps people to search for properties/listings to buy.
+They can also contact the realtor and make inquiries.</p>

 ## Screenshots
 ###### Home page